ragibasif/ragibasif.github.io/README.md

 The original setup of this repository is by [ragibasif](https://github.com/ragibasif).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/ragibasif/github-template/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/ragibasif/REPO_SLUG/contributors).

 ## Security

-github-template follows good practices of security, but 100% security cannot be assured. github-template is provided **"as is"** without any **warranty**.
+PROJECT_NAME follows good practices of security, but 100% security cannot be assured.
+PROJECT_NAME is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the **MIT license**.

 See [LICENSE](LICENSE) for more information.